 2.2.4 Increase, decrease and improvement of melatonin

-2.3.1 Introduction to thyroxine
+2.3.1 Introduction of Thyroxine

 2.3.3 The function of thyroxine

-In terms of growth and development, it affects normal development and cell differentiation, controls the metabolism of proteins, fats, carbohydrates, etc., stimulates the metabolism of vitamins, and also maintains growth and development, especially the central nervous system and bones.
+In terms of growth and development, it affects normal development and cell differentiation, controls the metabolism of proteins, fats, carbohydrates, etc., stimulates the metabolism of vitamins, and maintains growth and development, especially the central nervous system and bones.

 2.3.4 Increase, decrease and improvement of thyroxine

-2.4.1 Introduction to epinephrine
+2.4.1 Introduction of Adrenaline

-2.4.3 The function of adrenaline
+2.4.3 The function of epinephrine

-2.4.4 Increase, decrease and improvement of epinephrine
+2.4.4 Increase, decrease and improvement of adrenaline

 2.5 Sex hormones

-2.5.1 Introduction to sex hormones
+2.5.1 Introduction to Sex Hormones

 2.5.2 Secretion of sex hormones

-2.5.3 The function of sex hormones
+2.5.3 Functions of sex hormones

 2.5.4 Increase, decrease and improvement of sex hormones